diptaraj23/Image-to-Story-Generation/README.md

 license: apache-2.0
 ---

-# GenAI Storyteller
+# Image-to-Story-Generation
-GenAI Storyteller is a Streamlit-based application that transforms images into captivating stories and narrates them aloud.
+Image-to-Story-Generation is a Streamlit-based application that transforms images into captivating stories and narrates them aloud.
 The application leverages state-of-the-art AI models for image captioning, story generation, and text-to-speech conversion.

 ## Features